ruialmeida-cyber/ruialmeida-cyber/README.md

 ## Overview

-This portfolio demonstrates a structured progression in identity security engineering using Microsoft Entra ID, Windows authentication telemetry, and RBAC-based access control analysis.
+This portfolio demonstrates a structured progression in identity security engineering using Microsoft Entra ID, Windows authentication telemetry, and Role-Based Access Control (RBAC) analysis.

 The focus is on understanding how identity behaves across systems — from authentication and access assignment through to governance and identity drift over time.